Antônio Carlos Jobim: Career

 Collaboration with Elis Regina c.
-1974-1982
+1974–1982

 Jobim and Elis Regina first met in 1974 in Los Angeles, when Regina was only 29 years old and still a fresh face in the Brazilian music industry.
-Regina was a force to be reckoned with, being referred to as “furacão” ("hurricane" in English) by those who worked with and around her.
-The two artists came together to create the album “Elis & Tom” which would unexpectedly become tremendously popular in the United States as well as across the globe.
+Regina was a force to be reckoned with, being referred to as furacão ("hurricane" in English) by those who worked with and around her.
+The two artists came together to create the album Elis & Tom which would unexpectedly become tremendously popular in the United States as well as across the globe.
 Regina and Jobim had a special creative chemistry between them that was noted by those who were present to witness the collaborative process first hand during that era in both of their careers.
-Oscar Castro-Neves, a guitarist-producer who worked with Regina and obim on the “Elis & Tom” album in the mid-1970s, recalled in an article with the Los Angeles Times, “There was a very fine line between ‘rehearsal’ and ‘hanging out,’ ‘just talking’...it was all that seamless.”
+Oscar Castro-Neves, a guitarist-producer who worked with Regina and Jobim on the Elis & Tom album in the mid-1970s, recalled in an article with the Los Angeles Times that "There was a very fine line between ‘rehearsal’ and ‘hanging out,’ ‘just talking’...it was all that seamless."
 Due to the nature of their work relationship, Regina and Jobim grew close and had a symbiosis that is reflected in the result of their work together.
-Aguas de Março represents this with the lyrics simulating a banter of finishing each other’s sentences.
+"Aguas de março" represents this, with the lyrics simulating a banter of finishing each other's sentences.

 Personal life

-Jobim was married to Thereza Otero Hermanny on 15 October 1949 and had two children with her: Paulo Jobim (1950–2022), an architect and musician, (father of Daniel Jobim (born 1973) and Dora Jobim (born 1976)); and Elizabeth "Beth" Jobim (born 1957), a painter.
+Jobim was married to Thereza Otero Hermanny on 15 October 1949 and had two children with her: Paulo Jobim (1950–2022), an architect and musician and father of Daniel Jobim (born 1973) and Dora Jobim (born 1976); and Elizabeth "Beth" Jobim (born 1957), a painter.
 Jobim and Thereza divorced in 1978.
 On 30 April 1986, he married 29-year-old photographer Ana Beatriz Lontra, with whom he had two more children: João Francisco Jobim (1979–1998) and Maria Luiza Helena Jobim (born 1987).
 Daniel, Paulo's son, followed his grandfather to become a pianist and composer, and performed "The Girl from Ipanema" during the opening ceremony of the 2016 Summer Olympics in Rio de Janeiro.

 Death

 In early 1994, after finishing his album Antonio Brasileiro, Jobim complained to his doctor, Roberto Hugo Costa Lima, of urinary problems.
+Jobim was diagnosed with bladder cancer and underwent treatment, although he postponed surgery.
 He underwent an operation at Mount Sinai Hospital in New York City on 2 December 1994.
-On 8 December, while recovering from surgery, he had a cardiac arrest caused by a pulmonary embolism, and two hours later, another cardiac arrest, from which he died.
+At 7:00 EST on 8 December, while recovering from surgery, he had a cardiac arrest caused by a pulmonary embolism, and two hours later, another cardiac arrest, from which he died.
 He was survived by his children and grandchildren.
-His last album, Antonio Brasileiro, was released posthumously three days after his death.
+His last album, Antonio Brasileiro, was released posthumously, just days after his death.

 His body lay in state until given a proper burial on 20 December 1994.
 He is buried in the Cemitério São João Batista in Rio de Janeiro.